jeremejazz/jereme.me/content/posts/2025-05-21-custom-image-map-leaflet/index.md

 ## Why Use Custom Maps?

-Here are some use cases where custom maps from image are applicable:
+Here are some use cases where custom maps from images are applicable:

 - **Indoor Maps**: This is a common use case—think of malls, airports, or exhibition halls where a visual indoor layout helps visitors navigate.
 - **Video Game Maps**: Many games come with expansive in-game worlds.
 Custom maps allow for interactive player guides.
 For example, [The Forest Map](https://theforestmap.com/) provides an interactive map for players of _The Forest_ game.